 Among the primary use cases for the metaverse will be opening up new marketing opportunities.A metaverse is a virtual world where users participate in different activities as their digital avatars.
 Metaverse users may make purchases or chat, or participate in leisure or educational activities.
 Brands can benefit from exclusive marketing opportunities in various virtual worlds.

-A great number of brands have successfully capitalized on the marketing opportunities of the metaverse.
+A great number of brands have successfully use metaverse for marketing purposes.
 For example, Anzu has used ads to track real-time views in game environments on mobile and console platforms.
 Recently, Roblox started advertising brands including Paramount+ and WarnerMedia.